 Eid al-Adha is celebrated on the tenth day of Dhu al-Hijjah, the last month of the Islamic lunar calendar.Unlike the Gregorian calendar, which is solar-based, the Islamic calendar is based on the cycles of the moon.
 Consequently, each month in the Islamic calendar spans around 29 to 30 days, leading to a lunar year that’s approximately 11 days shorter than its solar counterpart.
 This difference causes Eid al-Adha to move forward by roughly 11 days each year when compared to the Gregorian calendar, shifting through different seasons over time.

-Why Eid ul-Adha Matters: Spiritual Lessons
+Why Eid al-Adha Matters: Spiritual Lessons

 Eid ul-Adha is a very holy time for Muslims around the world.
 It’s a time to remember important values based on faith and being together as a community.
 At its core, the celebration is about complete surrender to Allah’s will, just as Prophet Ibrahim demonstrated when he was willing to sacrifice his beloved son out of obedience and trust.
 This act serves as a lesson for Muslims on the significance of fully submitting to Allah, even in those moments when the reasons behind His instructions aren’t readily apparent.